viveknel/ctd-claude-db/realms-of-gods-and-dreams/README.md

 11, 2001 — see this library's top-level `library_index.md` for the full
 discussion of how these two books relate and where they diverge.

+**Same author as *Kindred of the East: The Relentless Age*.** This book's credits page (p.4) lists "Written by: Sebastian Noh (Hsienfan) ...
+Developed by: Sebastian Noh, with assistance from RPGnet." *Kindred of the East: The Relentless Age* — a separate fan-made Vampire: The Masquerade supplement — carries the matching credit "Written By: hsienfan / Developed By: hsienfan, with assistance from RPGnet," plus the same collaborators (Coco Vanille on logo/layout, Tommy Lee on cover art).
+This book's own Introduction (p.9) even cites *The Relentless Age*'s Storytelling chapter by name for cultural-sensitivity guidance, and both books independently use the term "Hungry Dead" for their vampire-equivalent beings.
+Together this is strong internal evidence that "Sebastian Noh" and "hsienfan" are the same author across both books — worth knowing if tracing thematic or stylistic influence between this book and *The Relentless Age* (indexed separately in the Kindred of the East library).

 ## For a future Claude session: how to use this bundle

 1. Read `book_index.md` in full — it's small and gives you orientation